 Still photography is allowed at the Fair.
 To protect privacy, please ask for permission before taking photographs of youth (ask their parents) and people who are not fully clothed.
-You have the right not to be photographed.
+You have the right to not be photographed.
 If you feel you are being inappropriately photographed, please report the incident to Fair Central or the nearest Info Booth.

-Due to our agreement with performers, no video cameras are allowed on site from Wednesday, July 5, through Monday, July 10, except those belonging to credentialed media representatives or people who have made prior arrangements with the Video Crew.
-Please do not take video footage from a cell phone or similar device without permission from the subject.
+Due to our agreement with performers, no video cameras are allowed on site from Wednesday, July 10, through Monday, July 15, except those belonging to credentialed media representatives or those who have made prior arrangements with the Video Crew.
+Do not take video footage from a cell phone or similar device without permission from the subject.
 Failure to follow this guideline may result in removal from the Fair.

 11. Entertaining at the Fair.
 Entertainment is scheduled throughout the Fair.
 No battery-powered amplifiers, radios, tape recorders, or recorded music are allowed on paths, stages, or in stage areas unless provided or approved by OCF Entertainment Crew coordinators or Fair Management.
-Unscheduled performers are expected to comply with the Wandering Performer Guidelines, available at the Check Inn booth.
+Unscheduled performers are expected to comply with the Wandering Performer Guidelines, available at the Check Inn booth at Entertainment Camp or on the oregoncountryfair.org and oregoncountryfair.net websites.
 Please contact the nearest Information Booth if a performer is blocking a path.

 Friday through Sunday of the Fair, battery carts devoted to stages will be used only for acts coordinated and scheduled by Entertainment coordinators.
 Late-night acoustical venues respectful of the camphoods and needs of the Fair Family are encouraged.
 Tolerance of those who want to dance and celebrate is also appreciated.
-See Section 50 for additional Sound Amplification and Sound Permit information.
+See Section 51 for additional Sound Amplification and Sound Permit information.